 The Intrinsyc FAE team helped top tier tech companies such as Motorola and Intel develop cutting edge mobile phone technologies.
 In 2005 Mark formed Deviceworx - a consulting firm that focused primarily on development of FDA certified biomedical devices including remote cardiac monitors.
 After completing a CardioNet biomedical project in 2007, Mark began working with a GPS assistance provider and handset developers to integrate assistance solutions within handsets for reduction of position fix times from over 1 minute to a few seconds.

 In 2009, Mark began working with mobile marketing technology developer iSIGN Media.
-Mark managed technology development at iSIGN until the end of 2012 and produced both hardware and software solutions supporting mobile device discovery and messaging via their built-in Bluetooth and Wi-Fi capabilities.
+He managed technology development at iSIGN until the end of 2012 and produced both hardware and software solutions supporting mobile device discovery and messaging via their built-in Bluetooth and Wi-Fi capabilities.
 All solutions leveraged a cloud-based back end for device configuration and monitoring.

 After graduating from the University of British Columbia in 1989, Inderjit was involved in independent contract and development work before joining MacDonald Dettwiler and Associates (MDA) in 1992.
 At MDA, Inderjit first worked as a software engineer (detailed design, coding, testing) on Synthetic Aperture Radar (SAR) and ground station projects before taking on a more senior role as a Systems Engineer in which he wrote systems documents, ran acceptance tests, and performed on-site installation and testing of custom multi-million dollar systems for customers such as the European Space Agency and Raytheon.